Qiskit/RFCs/README.md

 # Qiskit RFCs

-The purpose of a Qiskit Request for Comments (RFC) is to communicate and engage with the community in the development and direction of Qiskit.
-RFCs enable engineering and research stakeholders to communicate large design changes.
+The purpose of a Qiskit Request for Comments (RFC) is to communicate and engage with the wider community in the development and direction of Qiskit.
+RFCs enable engineering and research stakeholders to communicate design changes to any component of the larger Qiskit project.

 Many changes, including bug fixes and documentation improvements can be implemented and reviewed via the normal GitHub pull request workflow.